hunterhollis/rainfall/README.md

 - Credit to Lekha Topil for their notebook [Rainfall Prediction | EDA | LightGBM | CatBoost](https://www.kaggle.com/code/lekhatopil/rainfall-prediction-eda-lightgbm-catboost) and its feature engineering functions.
 This created a corrected `day` column, a `month` column, and several interaction features.
 - Data pre-processing and feature engineering could also be abbreviated because I intended to use an XGBoost model, which has methods for regularization and scaling feature importance.

 The focus of my model was practicing optimization of an XGBoost model with hyperparameter tuning.
-Please refer to the [XGBoost Parameters](https://xgboost.readthedocs.io/en/latest/parameter.html) documentation for more information on all of the parameters available.
-The primary scoring metric was AUC because of it's the competition evaluation metric, but I also tracked overall Accuracy.
+Please refer to the [XGBoost Parameters](https://xgboost.readthedocs.io/en/latest/parameter.html) documentation for more information on all the available parameters.
+The primary scoring metric was AUC because it's the competition evaluation metric, but I also tracked overall Accuracy.

 - I created a basic XGBoost model with mostly default parameters to assess baseline performance — 86.3% Acc, 0.885 AUC.
 - I performed a grid search using [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) for several XGBoost parameters: `max_depth`, `min_child_weight`, `gamma`, `subsample`, `colsample_bytree`, and `reg_alpha`.
   - The primary goal of these parameters is to prevent the model from overfitting the current data and having worse performance on new data, which was especially important with a small dataset.
-  - I initially performed the cross-validation grid searches with larger ranges for possible parameter values, but I re-ran CVGridSearch with smaller search spaces to fine-tune the values and cut down on computation time.
+  - I initially performed the cross-validation grid searches with wider ranges for possible parameter values, but I re-ran CVGridSearch with smaller search spaces to fine-tune the values and cut down on computation time.
   - The best cross-validation score was 0.885 AUC, not a significant improvement from the base model.
 - I then used the optimal hyperparameters to perform a second grid search for `n_estimators` and `learning_rate`, the two most powerful parameters.
-  - Like the first grid search, I refined the search space for subsequent runs to cut down computation and fine tune values.
+  - Like the first grid search, I refined the search space for subsequent runs to cut down computation and fine-tune values.
   - The best cross-validation score was 0.881, which was a slight decrease from the base model.
 However, this score was calculated through 5-fold cross-validation which is a more conservative evaluation than a train-test split.

 I fit a final model with the optimal parameters decided by the grid searches.
 The model performed similarly on the training and testing splits (0.910 vs 0.899 AUC), which would suggest that the model wasn't overfitting.
 With a lower chance of overfitting, I re-fit the model on all of the available training data.